isomerpages/enterprisesg-wmo/news-and-media/circulars/_posts/2021-06-04-post-update-to-the-av-scheme-information-booklet-on-conflict-of-interest.md

 The updated Terms and Conditions of appointment and re-appointment as AV found in Appendix D of the AV Scheme booklet will apply to AVs designated from 04
 June 2021 onwards.

-For further enquiries, you may write to <weightsandmeasures@enterprisesg.gov.sg>.
+For further enquiries, you may write to [weightsandmeasures@enterprisesg.gov.sg](mailto:weightsandmeasures@enterprisesg.gov.sg).

 [Update to the AV Scheme information booklet on conflict of interest](/files/circulars/wmo-circular-040621-01.pdf){:target="_blank"}